-The content of the course is divided into three main sections: (i) Language and communication theories and concepts, (ii) communication skills for employability and recruitment and for workplace communication, and (iii) English language activities and case studies to assist in the successful completion of assignments.
+The content of the course is divided into three main sections: (i) Language and communication theories and concepts, (ii) communication skills for employability and recruitment and for workplace communication, and (iii) case studies and English language activities.
 Throughout the course, you are expected to apply those theories and concepts to the production and analysis of spoken and written texts.

-Key Themes:
+Key Themes

-- 1. Analyzing the communication process: sender, receiver, message, channel and context - 2.
+- 1. Analyzing the communication process: sender, receiver, message, channel, and context - 2.
 Principles and practices for effective communication in business contexts - 3.
-Analyzing Hong Kong business organizations such as the M+ Museum - 4.
+Analyzing Hong Kong business organizations such as Invest Hong Kong - 4.
 The writing process: writing for business audiences - 5.
 Genre and text analysis in professional contexts - 6.
 Effective communication for employment: CVs, application messages and job interviews - 7.
 Effective spoken communication in the workplace: professional meetings and presentations - 8.
-Effective written communication in the workplace: email messages and professional reports and self-study materials to prepare better for participation in tutorials and small-group activities, as illustrated below.
+Effective written communication in the workplace: email messages and professional reports